yesobu123/assignment-day-6/README.md

    ans = input()
      # if user input n or N then condition is True
 if ans == 'n' or ans == 'N':
-    'break'                                                                                 #     after exiting from the while loop                                                         print("\nThanks for sharing time with us...")
+    'break'                                                                                   #after exiting from the while loop                                                                                                             print("\nThanks for sharing time with us...")
+    OUTPUT:
+    The Rules of Rock paper scissor game will be follows:
+Rock vs paper --> paper wins
+Rock vs scissor --> Rock wins
+paper vs scissor --> scissor wins

+Now please enter your choice no.

+1.Rock
+2.paper
+3.scissor